 How to deal with someone who scares you to Sue

-A creditor may threaten you to bring you under lawsuit so as to force you to pay the debts.
+A creditor may threaten you and bring a lawsuit against you so as to force you to pay the debts.
 According to law, collection agencies can sue those who are on debt along with additional interests and penalties.
-While dealing with such situation you need to know the following guidelines.
+While dealing with such a situation you need to know the following guidelines.

 - At first, you need to know whether the creditor is in legal guidelines.
 If not, it may be considered as harassment.